ericmeyer1/pyplot/README.md

 # Web Mining & NLP - Module 3: Applying Matplotlib and pyplot

 ## Summary
-In this project, we use Python's Matplotlib library and pyplot module to analyze and visualize data on both line and bar charts.
+In this project, we use Python's Matplotlib library and pyplot module to visualize data on both line and bar charts.

 ## Skills Used
 - VS Code